iLinxz/CTF-Walkthroughs/README.md

 This GitHub repository is here to serve the less experienced InfoSec community break through some challenges found in CTFs on the internet.
 The CTF Walkthroughs that I will be posting here are vulnerable Virtual Machines found on either [TryHackMe.com](https://tryhackme.com), [VulnHub.com](https://vulnhub.com) or ([HackTheBox](https://hackthebox.eu)

-There are currently only two branches:
+There are currently only three branches:
 ### *TryHackMe
 ### *VulnHub
 ### *HackTheBox